jowilf/qwikcrud/README.md

 - **Google**: Currently free.
 - **OpenAI**: With the default gpt-3.5-turbo model, each app generation costs approximately $0.003.
-The exact cost can vary slightly based on:
+The exact cost can vary slightly based on the model selected and the output length
-    - Model selected - Upgrading to more advanced models increases the per-token price
-    - Output length - Longer generated code results in more tokens

 ## Contributing

 Contributions are welcome and greatly appreciated!
 If you have ideas for improvements or encounter issues, please feel